Tegaabada/Riverside_Severity_and_Readmission_Analysis/README.md

 3. Binary flag (Yes/No) for patient IDs with repeat admissions.
 - These were built to help with filtering and aggregation of readmission cases by severity, department, and admission type.

-Calculated Measures
+#### Calculated Measures
 These are dynamic fields created in Excel (via calculated columns or measures) to support KPI cards and chart logic.
-- Ill ness Severity Classification: Groups cases into Mild, Moderate, Severe categories and drives KPI cards (% Severe cases) and severity distribution charts.
+- Illness Severity Classification: Groups cases into Mild, Moderate, Severe categories and drives KPI cards (% Severe cases) and severity distribution charts.
 - Bed Grade Allocation: Uses the Mappings table to align patient IDs with bed grade categories and supports “Patient Severity Distribution Across Bed Grades” chart.
 - Age Banding Measure: This applies the Mappings table to assign patients into defined age groups and enables “Severe Cases by Age” chart and age‑based pivots.
 - Readmission Percentage Measure: This calculates percentages of readmitted patients relative to total cases and powers KPI card for readmission rate and supports “Readmission Distribution for Severe Cases” chart.